 What is GigaFi?

 GigaFi is more than just speed; it’s the Nexton technology experience.
 It is managed WiFi in businesses and homes with community WiFi everywhere else.
-It is IPTV with over the top applications.
+It is IPTV with over-the-top applications.
 It is HD everything and being connected everywhere.
 It isn’t just internet, but what can be done when constraints are lifted.
 It is what will drive innovation to our area and what will bring what was thought of as conveniences of tomorrow to Nexton today.

 The GigaFi experience is exclusive to Nexton as a result of the technology partnership formed between MWV and Home Telecom.
 Nexton’s 100% fiber network, powered by Home Telecom, is capable of delivering gigabit speeds.
 Other telecom providers frequently boast about their fiber optic networks.
 While those fiber networks may be in the area, their connections to homes and businesses are much slower because they are non-fiber.
 And, since a chain is only as strong as its weakest link, you end up not getting all of the benefits of fiber.
 Home Telecom, on the other hand, provides a fiber-optic connection directly into every home and business in Nexton.
-Indeed, whether one is seated at a desk in a corporate headquarters or on a park bench, complete, reliable, and redundant access to the rest of the world is available.
+Indeed, whether one is seated at a desk in a corporate headquarters or on a park bench, complete, reliable, and redundant internet access to the rest of the world is available.
 And, it is fast!

 What is Gigabit Internet?

 Gigabit internet is 1000 megabits per second (Mbps).
-Studies have shown that the average residential internet connection in the United States is less than 10 Mbps, so gigabit internet is 60 times faster then the average U.S. connection.
+Studies have shown that the average residential internet connection in the United States is less than 10 Mbps, so gigabit internet is 40x faster then the average U.S. connection.
 Among other things, gigabit internet enables streaming video from multiple devices, online gaming without any lag, uploading everything to the cloud for backup and transferring large files instantaneously.
 With gigabit internet, you spend less time waiting and more time enjoying.

 What makes GigaFi unique?